waqas-syed/rentestate-backend/ReadMe.txt

 		- MySql Community Server
 		- MySql .NET Connector
 		- MySql Workbench (Optional - for convenience)
-	- A new MySql user needs to be created in order to make the application connect to the MySql database.
+	- A new MySql user needs to be created apart from the root user in order to make the application connect to the MySql database.
 The credentials of the user can be requested from the project lead.
 The permissions allowed to this user are:
 		- CREATE
 		- ALTER
 		- DROP